 So, start with smaller amounts of time, to begin with.
 The best thing to do is use familiar surroundings, such as your dog’s bed, or a room they spend a lot of time in.
 Encourage your pup to go to that place and praise them when they settle there.
 Praising them will confirm that they’re doing the right thing.

 You should leave the room, without making a big deal out of it.
-Walk calmly out of the room, and go somewhere that’s out of sight or ear shot from your pooch, for a short period of time.
+Walk calmly out of the room, and go somewhere that’s out of sight or earshot from your pooch, for a short period of time.
 On your return, if they have stayed there and remained relatively calm, praise them.
 It will give them good associations with staying in one place without becoming destructive or emotional, and they’ll know that when you return, you’ll be as happy to see them as they are to see you!

 If you leave for, say, 10 minutes, and you find that your dog starts to become visibly upset after a few minutes, reduce the amount of time and build it up.
 You don’t want them to be howling or crying every time you leave the room!

-A dogs’ strongest sense is their ability to smell things, meaning they are very sensitive to the scent of you, their best friend and guardian.
+A dogs’ strongest sense is their ability to smell things, meaning they are very sensitive to the scent of you, their best friend, and their guardian.
 Being left alone can make your dog feel vulnerable and unsafe, so giving them a little piece of comfort will help them to remain calm when you have to go for a while.

 Find an object – maybe a favorite toy, or an item of clothing that you’ve recently worn – and put it in their bed or room that you’ve chosen as your familiar space.
 The comfort of your smell will keep them calm while you’re away.